digitaledgeit/js-mongoose-encrypted-property/README.md

 # mongoose-encrypted-property

-Encrypt any property on a mongoose model.
+Encrypt a property on a mongoose model when at rest.

 ## Installation